AdvanceFTeam/Script_Searcher_Discord_Bot/README.md

   <a href="https://discord.gg/jUKAqr5TZF"><img src="https://img.shields.io/badge/Join-Discord-7289DA?style=flat-square&logo=discord&logoColor=white" alt="Discord"></a>
 </p>

 ---

 # Discord Script Searcher Bot

-This Discord bot allows users to search for scripts using the `!search` command followed by a query.
+This Discord bot allows users to search for scripts using the `!search` command or slash command `/search` followed by a query.
 Users can specify the search mode as `free` or `paid`.
-The bot retrieves script information from the [ScriptBlox API](https://github.com/DocsGuy/Unoffical-Scriptblox-api-docs) and displays the results in an embed format.
+The bot retrieves script information from the [ScriptBlox API](https://github.com/DocsGuy/Unoffical-Scriptblox-api-docs) and displays the results.

 ## Features

-- Search for scripts using the `!search` command.
+- Search for scripts using the `!search` command or slash command `/search`.
 - Specify search mode as 'free' or 'paid'.
 - View script details in an embed format.
 - Navigate through search results using reaction buttons.